lab-dexter/srb_middleware/srb_backend/local_dev/README.md

 ## Setup
 This will create centos7 local VM and install mysql database on it.
-VM has 3306 port forwarded to connect to the mysql db from the host.
+VM has 3306 port forwarded to connect to the mysql db from the host. srb-setup-dev.sql will create 'remote-admin' user for test&dev purposes.

 ```
 vagrant up